imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 ### On Leadership and Teamwork

-There is a well-known meme about the experience of being a programmer and it looks like this:
+There is a well-known meme about the experience of being a programmer that looks like this:

 <img src="/assets/two-states.png" class="img-responsive" alt="The two states of every programmer">

-While neither one of these are true, it is true that *everyone* is much closer to the first state than the second.
-The problem with separating out this duality is that the two abstract states all too easily become concretized as individuals, creating a culture of 10x developers and, well, everyone else.
+While it is true that we have all felt this way, neither one of these are true in themselves.
+The two abstract states are not meant to represent individuals but a continuous part of us all.
+When we act like they do we end up with 10x developers and, well, everyone else.
+In reality, I believe that *everyone* is much closer to the second state than the first.
+All of us.

 In my personal experience I have felt a strong feeling of teamwork and commeraderie when I'm working with people who all humbly admit they